rfwlab/rfw/docs/articles/essentials/creating-application.md

 # Creating an Application

-This guide walks through the structure of a basic RFW application and explains how Go components, RTML templates, and the router come together to mount an interface in the browser.
+This guide walks through the structure of a basic rfw application and explains how Go components, RTML templates, and the router come together to mount an interface in the browser.

 ## Project Layout

-An RFW project pairs each Go component with an `.rtml` template and ships with a host folder for server components.
+An rfw project pairs each Go component with an `.rtml` template and ships with a host folder for server components.
 The `rfw init` command scaffolds this layout for you:

 ```
 hello-rfw/